therealcybersecpro/get-started-with-ai-chat/README.md

 You can find the connection string on the overview page of your Azure AI project.

-If you do not have a deployment named "gpt-4o-mini" in your existing AI project, you should either create one in Azure AI studio or follow the steps in [Customizing model deployments](#customizing-model-deployments) to specify a different model.
+If you do not have a deployment named "gpt-4o-mini" in your existing AI project, you should either create one in Azure AI Foundry or follow the steps in [Customizing model deployments](#customizing-model-deployments) to specify a different model.

 ## Development server